Frances Lawrence Parker: Works and contributions

-Papers on Planktonic Foraminifera

 Parker explored and published papers on many topics, including taxonomy, ecology, biogeography, stratigraphy, and preservation.
 Her most cited paper is "Planktonic foraminiferal species in Pacific sediments,” published in 1962.
 This paper changed the classification of planktonic foraminifers at the genus level and higher.
 A 1973 follow-up study, titled “Late Cenozoic biostratigraphy (planktonic foraminifera) of tropical Atlantic deep-sea sections," has also been widely cited.
-She served as an editor for special publications at the Cushman Foundation for Foraminiferal Research.
+She served as an editor for special publications at the Cushman Foundation for Foraminiferal Research (1956–1963).

-Marine Foraminifera Laboratory

 In 1950, Parker founded the Marine Foraminifera Laboratory at Scripps Institution of Oceanography with Fred B. Phleger.
 The laboratory was funded first by the American Petroleum Institute, and later by the Office of Naval Research and National Science Foundation.

-Berger-Parker index
+The Deep Sea Drilling Project, funded by NSF and housed at the Scripps Institute utilized Parker's research on foraminifera stratigraphy in examining cores of ocean bottom sediments (1966–1986).

 The Berger-Parker index is named after Parker and Wolfgang H. Berger.

-Awards
+Awards and honors

 Parker has been recognized as an influential researcher, earning the Cushman Award for Outstanding Achievement in Foraminiferal Research in 1981.

+The Parker Bank, located on the Louisiana Shelf in the Gulf of Mexico was named in Parker's honor in 1976 by the US Geological Society.

+The foraminifera Neoconorbina parkerae is named to honor Parker.